 - The Gulf of Execution: Significant drop in quality when moving from Image-to-Video vs. Text-to-Video.

-- Token Scarcity: A high “cost of error” (20 tokens per 8-second clip) when exploring the app created a low-trust environment for creative exploration, as there are only 100 tokens available.
+- Credit Scarcity: A high “cost of error” (20 credits per 8-second clip) when exploring the app created a low-trust environment for creative exploration, as there are only 100 credits available.

 - Basic Internal Editing: The internal Flow editor lacked the multi-track logic required for a non-sequential, parallel narrative.
 As a result, the tool felt like a “clip-stitcher” rather than a professional studio, necessitating an external handoff to Adobe Premiere.

 Product Insight: The interface lacks “Visibility of System Status.”
-I inadvertently spent 200 tokens (50% of my trial budget) because the “Veo Quality 3.1” setting, which costs 100 tokens per generation was active and the token cost is only visible after clicking on the quality text, which lacks a hover interaction.
+I inadvertently spent 200 credits (50% of my trial budget) because the “Veo Quality 3.1” setting, which costs 100 credits per generation was active and the credit cost is only visible after clicking on the quality text, which lacks a hover interaction.
 This highlights a critical need for budget-transparency in high-cost generative tools.

 The Solution: A Cross-Platform "Model-Chaining" Pipeline